lanl/LaGriT/docs/pages/docs/commands/main_interpolate.md

  user.
 Functions such as min and max pass the interpolation value unchanged.

+TABLE1

- []{#TABLE1The following tables identify what combinations of methods, options, and element types are supported with the command **interpolate**.
+The following tables identify what combinations of methods, options, and element types are supported with the command **interpolate**.

  This table indicates the type of attributes that can be used with the interpolation methods.
 If a sink attribute is of type element,